ahandsomeChineseboy/inet/tutorials/queueing/doc/Tagger.rst

 ======

-In this step, packets are produced periodically by an active packet source (ActivePacketSource).
+In this step, packets are produced periodically by an active packet source (:ned:`ActivePacketSource`).
 The packets pass through a packet tagger which attaches a HopLimitReq tag.
-The packets are consumed by a passive packet sink (PassivePacketSink).
+The packets are consumed by a passive packet sink (:ned:`PassivePacketSink`).

 .. figure:: media/Tagger.png
    :width: 80%